jessejanderson/personal-goals/README.md

 - [ ] Send Una a nice email (una.kravets@gmail.com)
 - [ ] Think about what I want to accomplish this year
 - [ ] Plan for Valentine's Day
-- [ ] Watch 3 videos from my content list about Elixir
+- [ ] Watch 3 videos from my content list about Elixir [ 0 / 3 ]
+- [ ] Customize Atom to fully use Proton's dotfile format.
+- [x] Update Insurance Information
+- [x] Order Insurance ID Cards

 ### Things I'll Do In The Future
 - [ ] Finish reading a book from my list